Harpton Golf Club, New Radnor, Powys. (1909 - 1934)

 In 1914 the secretary was E J Standen.
 A 9-hole sporting course with a club membership of 70.
 There was no entry fee.
 Subs were 10/-.
 Visitors’ fees were 1/- a day and 3/- a week.
 Sunday play was not allowed.

-In 1923 and the club’s last year in 1927, the secretary was Geo Mills, Post Office, New Radnor.
+During the 1920s the secretary was Geo Mills, Post Office, New Radnor.
 Telephone number 1.
 The greenkeeper was W Pugh.
 The amateur course record was held by E J Standen with a score of 74.
 Visitors’ fees were 1/- a day, 3/- a week and 5/- a month.
 New Radnor station was ½ mile away.

 Card for the course at Harpton Golf Club. (date unknown) -